Partnership Dissolution Attorneys in

 Partnership dissolution refers to the act of terminating or winding up a partnership.
 Dissolving this entity is a significant decision that will affect each of its members.
-At Stok Kon + Braverman, we understand the financial concerns that surround these matters, and our capable commercial litigation lawyers will advocate zealously for your rights.
-Our Broward County partnership dissolution lawyers proudly represent clients from Hollywood, Fort Lauderdale, and across Florida.Implications of Terminating a Partnership
+At Stok Kon + Braverman, we understand the financial concerns that surround these matters, and our capable lawyers will advocate zealously for your rights.
+Our lawyers proudly represent clients in all of Broward County.

 A partnership is created when two or more people mutually agree to conduct a business together for profit.
 This can happen even when there is no formal intent or written agreement to form such an entity.
 While general partnerships are not subject to any specific requirements, they do need to comply with the basic registration, filing, and tax rules that pertain to any Florida business.